natmil1999/WebNovelAggregator/README.md

 The server can be started using 'python app.py' when in the program directory in windows command prompt.

-Possible updates to allow for easier use by other users in the future may be added depending on interest.
+This is mainly a personal use project.
+Updates to allow for easier use by other users in the future may be added depending on interest.